2019 year-end letter

 - Consider an installment sale of property vs an outright sale for cash in order to spread revenue over multiple years.
 This might result in more capital gains in the lower tax brackets and might lower or eliminate the 3.8% net investment income tax on the gain.

-- Consider disposing of passive activities with suspended losses to unrelated parties prior to year end.
+- Consider disposing of passive activities with suspended losses to unrelated parties prior to year-end.
 This causes the suspended losses to be immediately deductible without regard to passive loss limitations.

 Year-end planning for businesses

 - Set up and contribute to any one of a number of business retirement plans such as a 401(k), SIMPLE, SEP, or profit-sharing plan.
-All but the SEP must be set up prior to year end (generally by October 1), but all can be funded by the extended due date of the taxpayer’s return.
+All but the SEP must be set up prior to year-end (generally by October 1), but all can be funded by the extended due date of the taxpayer’s return.

-- Create basis to absorb owner losses – Make sure the owner(s) of an S corporation or partnership have ample basis to deduct losses prior to year end.
+- Create basis to absorb owner losses – Make sure the owner(s) of an S corporation or partnership have ample basis to deduct losses prior to year-end.

 - Consider whether your business activities in another state create “nexus” requiring the filing of a state tax return and payment of the taxes that go along with it.
 It is sometimes possible to manage activities so that nexus is not created; each state’s rules are different.
 It is worth noting that states have increasingly abandoned the physical presence nexus standard in favor of an economic presence nexus standard.
 Under the economic presence test, a business will generally have a filing requirement if sales destined for the state are over a dollar threshold, despite having no other activity in the state.
 As an example, the state of Washington requires businesses to file and pay the B&O tax for 2019 if gross receipts sourced or attributed to Washington are more than either (1) $285,000 or (2) 25% or more or the business’ gross receipts for the year.